-In accordance with ASC 350 - Intangibles - Goodwill and Other ("ASC 350") (formerly SFAS No. 142, "Goodwill and Other Intangible Assets"), the amortization of goodwill and indefinite-lived intangible assets is prohibited and requires such assets to be tested annually for impairment, or more frequently if impairment indicators arise.
+In accordance with ASC 350 - Intangibles - Goodwill and Other ("ASC 350"), the amortization of goodwill and indefinite-lived intangible assets is prohibited and requires such assets to be tested annually for impairment, or more frequently if impairment indicators arise.
 We have determined that our cable franchise rights and goodwill are indefinite-lived assets and therefore not amortizable.

-In accordance with ASU 2010-28, we have evaluated the qualitative factors surrounding our Mediacom LLC reporting unit with its negative equity carrying value.
+In accordance with ASU 2010-28, we have evaluated the qualitative factors surrounding our Mediacom LLC reporting unit, which has negative equity carrying value.
 We do not believe that it is "more likely than not" that a goodwill impairment exists.
 As such, we have not performed Step 2 of the goodwill impairment test.